rtm516/GeyserMC-wiki/Floodgate.md

 ## Setting Up
 **NOTE: Floodgate does not replace the Geyser jar.
 If you are running a plugin version of Geyser, you still MUST have Geyser installed.**

-*Any reference to Spigot here also refers to compatible server softwares such as Paper.*
+*Any reference to Spigot here also refers to any compatible server software such as Paper.*

 ### Plugin Setup (You have Geyser and Floodgate on the same server)